 Where to Buy Emerald Cut Diamond Engagement Rings:

-As a matter of fact, the light performance of a square or rectangular step-cut diamond depend on several factors.
-In the first place, the length to width ratio and the proportions affect how light reflects throughout the diamond.
+The light performance of a square or rectangular step-cut diamond depends on several factors.
+First, the length to width ratio and the proportions affect how light reflects throughout the diamond.

-Secondly, the degree of optical precision or consistency of the facet structure dictate the brightness.
-With that in mind, fifth-generation diamond cutter Brian Gavin produces the most spectcular emerald cuts that I've ever seen.
+Second, the degree of optical precision or consistency of the facet structure dictates the brightness.
+In that case, fifth-generation diamond cutter Brian Gavin produces the most spectacular emerald cuts that I've ever seen.

 In the event that you're looking for a lab-grown diamond, then James Allen and Ritani are your best bet.
 However, you might want to read about the differences between natural and lab-grown diamonds.